thomasokken/free42/windows/README.txt

 Starting with version 1.4, Free42 comes in decimal and binary versions.
 The two look and behave identically; the only difference is the way they represent numbers internally.
-Free42Decimal uses Hugh Steers' 7-digit base-10000 BCDFloat class, which
-effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
+Free42 Decimal uses Hugh Steers' 7-digit base-10000 BCDFloat class, which effectively gives 25 decimal digits of precision, with exponents ranging from -10000 to +9999.
 Transcendental functions are evaluated to about 20 digits;
 each number consumes 16 bytes of memory.
-Free42Binary uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such
+Free42 Binary uses the PC's FPU; it represents numbers as IEEE-754 compatible double precision binary floating point, which consumes 8 bytes per number, and gives an effective precision of nearly 16 decimal digits, with exponents ranging from -308 to +307 (actually, exponents can be less than -308; such